igvteam/juicebox.js/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [aidenlab@bcm.edu](mailto:aidenlab@bcm.edu).
+Please report unacceptable behavior to [igv-team@broadinstitute.org](mailto:igv-team@broadinstitute.org).

 ## **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/igvteam/igv.js/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/igvteam/juicebox.js/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/igvteam/igv.js/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/igvteam/juicebox.js/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample, executable test case, or clear set of instructions** demonstrating the expected behavior that is not occurring.

 ## **Did you write a patch that fixes a bug?**